input-output-hk/cardano-docs.iohk.io/_docs/2017-01-10-technical.md

 [`constants-dev.yaml`](https://github.com/input-output-hk/cardano-sl/blob/c30a68214f05367bb26388b58f76984034a564cd/constants-dev.yaml) and [`constants-prod.yaml`](https://github.com/input-output-hk/cardano-sl/blob/c30a68214f05367bb26388b58f76984034a564cd/constants-prod.yaml) correspondingly.
 Please note that particular values are not equal in these two configuration files.
 In this guide we'll refer to productions constants.

-The values for Cardano SL are:
+Suppose the values for Cardano SL are:

 - Slot duration: 120 seconds
 - Security parameter *k*: 60

-Please refer to the [last section](#constants) of this article to see all the constants and their values.
+Please refer to the [last section](#constants) of this article to see all the constants and their actual values.

 In other words, **a slot lasts 120 seconds**, and an epoch has `10×k=600` slots in it, so it lasts **1200 minutes** or **20 hours**.

-On each slot, one *and only one* of the nodes generates a block to be added to the blockchain.
+There's one node called slot-leader on each slot, and only this node has right to generate a new block during this slot, and this block will be added to the blockchain.
+However there's no guarantee that new block will be actually generated (e.g. slot-leader can be offline during corresponding slot).

+Furthermore, slot-leader may delegate its right to another node `N`, in this case node `N` will have a right to generate a new block instead of slot-leader.
+Please note that node `N` with delegated right isn't called a slot-leader though.

+It's theoretically possible to delegate slot-leader's right to multiple nodes, but it's **not** recommended by reasons explained later.
+Moreover, we can run multiple nodes with the same key (i.e. on one computer), let's say nodes `A`, `B` and `C`, and if node `A` will be elected as a slot-leader, not only `A` will be able to generate a new block, but nodes `B` and `C` as well.
+But in this case all these nodes will issue (most probably different) block and network will fork
+- each other node will accept **only one** of these concurrent blocks.
+Later, fork will be eliminated.

 During the epoch, nodes send each other MPC messages to come to the consensus as to who would be allowed to generate blocks in the next epoch.
 Payloads from `Data` messages (along with transactions) are included into blocks.

 The more currency (or "stake") an address holds, the more likely it is to be chosen to generate a block.
 Please refer to [the pertinent